Swayze Waters

-Swayze Waters (born May 18, 1987) is a gridiron football placekicker and punter who is currently a free agent.
+Swayze Waters (born May 18, 1987) is a former gridiron football placekicker and punter.
 He was most recently a member of the Toronto Argonauts of the Canadian Football League (CFL).
 He was signed by the Detroit Lions of the National Football League (NFL) as an undrafted free agent in 2009.
 He played college football at UAB.
 He has also been a member of the Oakland Raiders, Pittsburgh Steelers, Edmonton Eskimos, Carolina Panthers, and BC Lions.

-Early years
+Early life

 Waters attended Jackson Preparatory School in Jackson, Mississippi, where he played kicker, wide receiver and punter.
 He was his team's leading receiver for three years.
 He was named all-state selection his senior year.
 His senior year, he was voted team Most Valuable Player.
 That year, he had 35 catches, 813 yards and 10 touchdowns and 14 field goals.
 He also participated in baseball and track.

 College career

 His college major was Business Management.
 In 2005, as a freshman, Waters was the kick off specialist.
 He was named to Conference USA Commissioner's Honor Roll.
 In 2006, as a sophomore, he was a kick off specialist and a "Long Field goal specialist".
 In 2007, as a Junior, he kicked and punted.
 He was named a finalist for the Lou Groza Award.
 He was also named first-team All-Conference USA by media and a second-team selection by conference's head coaches.
 He made 22-of-28 field goals during the season, including being 8-for-10 from 40-49 and 3-of-4 for 50-plus yards.
 In one game against Alcorn State, he kicked 5 field goals which set UAB single-game record.
 He had an average of 41.4 yards per punt.